 When reporting a duration overrun:

-You Can’t Solve those Problems with Micro-management – Use Project Work Packages
+You Can’t Solve those Problems with Micro-management – Use Project Work Packages Instead

-But there is a better alternative.
+There is a better alternative, however.

 Project Work Packages to the Rescue